Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 Agent-based API security and out-of-band API security are two distinct approaches to securing APIs, each with its own advantages and considerations.
 Let’s explore the key differences between these two methods:

-Unlike agent-based approaches that require integration within the infrastructure, out-of-band solutions can be implemented independently from the APIs themselves.
-This reduces the complexity of deployment and maintenance when dealing with diverse sets of APIs.
+Unlike agent-based approaches that require integration within the infrastructure, out-of-band solutions can be implemented independently of the APIs themselves.
+This simplifies the process of deploying and maintaining diverse sets of APIs.

 Out-of-band API monitoring from Noname